SwinIoTLab/SenShaMart/README.md

 ### Sensor

-Sensors create the sensor data that is to be shared, searched for and paid for.
+Sensors create the data that are to be shared, searched for, and paid for.

 ### Miner

-Miners mine blocks onto the senshamart chain.
+Miners mine blocks onto the SenShaMart chain.

 ### Wallets